 And all of that—the self-love and the foundation building—it’s nothing if a woman lacks integrity.
 If she isn’t whole and right with herself, she can’t love herself or build a solid foundation.
 And so getting right is important.
 The great news is what that means is dependent on who you are.
 And getting clear on that and building from there…well, it’s all just a beautiful circular bit of work.

-I provide my clients with thoughtful insights, sage advice, discerning strategies, and proactive problem solving, all of which are born of my unconventional life experience, my business acumen, and my pioneering heart.
+I provide my clients with thoughtful insights, sage advice, discerning strategies, and proactive problem solving, all of which are born of my unconventional life experience, my business acumen, and my pioneering heart as they work toward making their own conscious, unabashed and unreserved choices.

 What that really means

-I help my clients listen to their hearts to uncover or discover or reclaim the truths of who they, live the lives they want to live and build the businesses they want to build—and I call shotgun on the journey,
+I help my clients listen to their hearts to uncover or discover or reclaim the truths of who they are, to live the lives they want to live, and to build the businesses they want to build—and I call shotgun on the journey.

 For that to happen there has to be the inkling, deep inside you, that what’s needed is a guide who understands that what’s going on for you is nothing short of a beautiful revolution…a subversiveness.
 Not in a stand-in-the-middle-of-the-road-fist-pumping-and-screaming-“F the man!” sort of way, but in a gentler, inner, this-is-my-life-and-I-deserve-to-live-it-the-way-that-serves-my-truth way.